TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-backuprestore-replication.md

 ## **Recommended Steps**

 1. If transactional replication appears to be slow and the subscriber is in Azure SQL Database:
     * Scale the SQL Database to a premium pricing tier.
 You can change [DTU service tiers](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-dtu) or [vCore characteristics](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-vcore-resource-limits-single-databases)  at any time with minimal downtime to your application (generally averaging under four seconds).
+It is suggested that you pause all workload before you scale to avoid rollbacks.
     * To optimize costs, you could scale up before the replication process starts and then scale back down after it’s completed.
-    * During the upgrade, the database will remain transactionally consistent.
-It is suggested that you pause all workload before you scale to avoid rollbacks.

 2. If the replication is failing with a timeout error, customer can re-try replication by increasing the querytimeout:
     * Please open the distributor and log reader job properties from Job activity monitor for respective publication.
     * Right click on Distributor Job and select properties
         * Go to Step
         * Click on second step of job and click on edit
-        * Add parameter -QueryTimeOut 3600 at the end of command
+        * Add parameter -QueryTimeOut 3600 at the end of command (time is in seconds)
     * After increasing the querytimeout you have to restart distribution and logreader agent job from job activity monitor.

 3. Error 2627 - Violation of PRIMARY KEY(PK) constraint.
 Cannot insert duplicate key in object: